-1 VAC is another name used to refer to constructions in natural language processing and L2 constructional acquisition studies, i.e., the caused-motion or the ditransitive constructions.
-To keep the study aligned with such fields and the tool used in the study, I also use VAC to refer to constructions in this study.
+$^1$ VAC is another name used to refer to constructions in natural language processing and L2 constructional acquisition studies, i.e., the caused-motion or the ditransitive constructions.
+To keep terminological confusion to a minimum, we also use VAC to refer to constructions in this study.

-Modal_nsubj_verb_xcomp (the modal-question Would you consider applying? construction)
+VACs Examples Nsubj_verb_dobj (the transitive construction) I cook dinner Modal_nsubj_verb_xcomp (the modal-question Would you consider applying? construction)